Cold emailing? 11 tips to increase your open rate

 Just like with social media, timing can be everything (including in your cold emailing).

-Typically, you’ll want to aim for sometime in the morning, since mornings see a higher engagement rate than afternoons and evenings.
-Other research has suggested sending between 11 a.m. and 4 p.m. on Tuesdays and Thursdays.
+Typically, you'll want to aim for sometime in the morning, since research shows the best engagement times are around 8 AM, 2 PM, and 5 PM.
+Other studies suggest sending between 11 a.m. and 4 p.m. on Tuesdays and Thursdays works well.

 However, before you assume that all emails should be sent at any one time, look over your own email performance data.
 Every industry (and every brand) can certainly experience variants on the traditional (and even varied) guidance.